 No. You can optimize your opt-in forms according to your site’s primary objectives.
 So if your goal is to get the maximum amount of people to click on your affiliate links, simply don’t show any forms during this stage.

-You can use ConvertKit or OptinMonster (exclusive discount here) to build exit-intent popups to only show an opt-in form when the reader is about to hit the back button.
-Exit-intent popups convert extremely well.
+You can use ConvertKit or OptinMonster (exclusive discount here) to build exit-intent popups only to show an opt-in form when the reader is about to hit the back button.
+Exit-intent popups convert exceptionally well.

 1.3.
 Email Helps You To Make A Connection With Your Audience